Why Vertical Videos Are the Best Format for Social Media

 Businesses must always adapt to consumer behavior.
 With 96% of social media use occurring on mobile devices, mobile optimization should take top priority.

-Vertical videos stand out the most for a mobile audience because they take up the most space in newsfeed.
+Vertical videos stand out the most for a mobile audience because they take up the most space in the newsfeed.
 Better yet, they take up the entire phone screen when clicked.

 When filming in landscape, it takes up a very small portion of an upright phone screen.
-This leaves your viewers’ two choices: 1) squint to see what’s being shown in the video or 2) turn their phones to fill their entire screen with your video.
+This leaves your viewers’ two choices:

 Upclose of woman holding her smartphone vertically in one hand